 When the body senses the imbalance of calcium in the blood it sets to balancing out the levels by pulling the calcium out of its own skeleton!
 The body is using the bones as a reservoir for calcium.

 This extremely painful condition is usually caused by a diet with an improper calcium to phosphorus ratio, with either diets high in phosphorus, or too low in calcium or vitamin D3.
+See the post on Guide to Calcium and D3 to resolve calcium and D3 issues.
 Other causes include improper levels of light exposure and temperature, too much fat in the diet or excessive oxalates.

 Take time to understand what lighting is needed for a bearded dragon.
 Establish a habitat with the correct lighting, heating, humidity and accessories.
 How well the bearded dragons housing is setup directly impacts the wellbeing of the reptile.